freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/accessibility-quiz/part-003.md

 # --description--

-Continuing with the `meta` tags, a `viewport` type tells the browser how to render the page.
-Including one betters visual accessability on mobile, and improves _SEO_ (search engine optimisation).
+Continuing with the `meta` tags, a `viewport` definition tells the browser how to render the page.
+Including one betters visual accessibility on mobile, and improves _SEO_ (search engine optimisation).

-Add a `viewport` tag with a `content` attribute detailing the `width` and `initial-scale` of the apge.
+Add a `viewport` definition with a `content` attribute detailing the `width` and `initial-scale` of the page.

 # --hints--